 Any inquiries to the Commission on Colleges should relate only to the accreditation status of this institution and not to general admission information.
 Inquiries concerning educational programs, admission, etc. should be addressed to the Office of Admissions.
-Accreditation reaffirmation documents and reports may be reviewed in the Office of the Executive Vice President.
+Accreditation reaffirmation documents and reports may be reviewed in the Office of Institutional Research and Effectiveness.